QingyangDong-qd220/BandgapDatabase1/README.md

 **Usage**

-1. Document acquisition

-  Scientific documents can be obtained by running search.py and download.py in the web-scraping folder.
+1. Document acquisition.
+Journal articles can be obtained by running search.py and download.py in the web-scraping folder, after specifying the api keys and save directories.
+Alternatively, the user can provide the documents in XML and HTML formats.

 2. Snowball model training
   something.